 The best case scenario for treating a gambling addiction is to seek out an inpatient treatment center.
 Inpatient treatment is backed by a strong team of medical professionals who know how to approach a gambling addiction and ultimately help the individual move past it.

 When patients enter treatment, they will begin by identifying the underlying cause(s) of their addictions.
-With the medical professionals in inpatient treatment, the patient will work diligently to overcome the addiction and prepare for a life beyond gambling.
+With the medical professionals in inpatient treatment, the patient will work diligently to overcome the gambling problems and addiction and prepare for a life beyond gambling.

 While in medical care, patients have the opportunity to receive treatment in a group setting or alone.
 In some cases, patients receive a mixture of both.
 It could immensely help a person with a gambling addiction if they receive treatment alongside other recovering gambling addicts.